-2. Spend time with God daily.
+2) Spend time with God daily.

-We addressed the importance of time with God on days two, three, and four.
+We addressed the importance of time with God on Days 2, 3, and 4.
 The goal of life is to know God; the daily goal is to spend time with God.
 There are many ways of spending time with God.
 However, the two basic ways are prayer and Bible study.

-a.
 Prayer

-Prayer is sharing with God what's on your heart, and listening as God shares with you what's on His.
+Prayer is sharing with God what's on your heart and listening as God shares with you what's on His.
 Think of prayer as a conversation between two friends.
-If only one is talking that's monologue.
-When both are talking-it's a conversation.
+If only one is talking, that's a monologue.
+When both are talking, it's a conversation.

 It takes time to develop a listening ear for God's voice.
 God's voice in prayer will never contradict God's voice in Scripture.
 God will often answer our prayers, questions, and comments through Scripture.
 Prayer and Bible study go hand in hand.

-b.
 Study and Memorize Scripture